 - If you are moving into University accommodation, you will be able to complete the Accommodation Pass from Monday 4 September.
 This will provide essential information, and allow you to choose your move-in slot, purchase a bedding or dining pack, and Sport & Fitness memberships.

 - Your can use our Welcome events and activities plan to help you decide what you want to do during Welcome Week.
 This will include your academic induction sessions, and School and College events (which provide important information about starting your studies), as well as all of the exciting Welcome events taking place across campus.

 - You can apply for a student parking permit, if you meet the eligibility criteria.
 Permits are valid for the rest of the academic year.
 You will need to re-apply each academic year.

 - Our packing list will help you plan what to bring.
 Make sure you check the inventory for your accommodation, and understand the insurance that is provided.
 Find out more about inventories and insurance.

 - You can sign-up to the University Music mailing list to get all the latest information and updates about our music opportunities, with over 35 ensembles and lots of other opportunities.
 Whether you want to find out about audition slots, or are interested in an un-auditioned ensemble, you can find out more on the University of Birmingham Music Society page.

 - You will continue to receive weekly Welcome updates by email.

 Getting here and moving in

-- We will confirm moving in dates nearer to Welcome.
+- The main moving-in period for University accommodation will be Friday 15 - Sunday 17 September.
 If you are living in University accommodation, you will be able to choose your preferred time and date for moving in on the Accommodation Pass.
 Find out more about moving in.